rambasnet/DevEnvSetup/README.md

 ## Windows 10

 If you're running Windows 10, follow the instructions in this section.
-Windows instructions use WSL Ubuntu to install Linux-based tool chains
+Windows instructions use WSL Ubuntu Bash Terminal to install Linux-based tool chains

 ### C++ Dev Environemt Setup on Windows